-- What is covariance? - We convert each variable into deviation score form by subtracting the respective means. - If scores tend to be on the same sides of their respective means, then - Positive deviations will tend to be matched with positive deviations, and - Negative deviations will tend to be matched with negative deviations - To capture this trend, we sum the cross-product of the deviation scores, then divide by n-1. - So, essentially, the sample covariance between X and Y is an estimate of the average cross-product of deviation scores in the population.
+- What is covariance? - We convert each variable into deviation score form by subtracting the respective means. - If scores tend to be on the same sides of their respective means, then - Ositive deviations will tend to be matched with positive deviations, and - Output is the second second - To capture this trend, we sum the cross-product of the deviation scores, then divide by n-1. - So, essentially, the sample covariance between X and Y is an estimate of the average cross-product of deviation scores in the population.